City Guide for: Erdenet, Mongolia

 Travel Time

-Approximately 2-2.5 hours by car (4x4 recommended)
+Approximately 2-2.5 hours by car from Erdenet

 Activities

-• Explore the monastery complex and admire the architecture.
+• Explore the main temple complex

-• Hike in the surrounding Iven Valley.
+• Hike in the surrounding Iven Valley

 Bulgan Town